james-larsen/universal-flat-file-loader/README.md

 # Universal Flat File Loader

 Welcome to my first Python project.
-My primary reason for building this application was to help me learn Python while also addressing a common use-case I have encountered in my career as a Data Engineer: loading simple and well-formed flat files into a database without needing to build a formal ETL job.
+My primary reason for building this application was to help me learn Python while also addressing a common use-case I have encountered in my career as a Data Engineer and Business Analyst: loading simple and well-formed flat files into a database without needing to build a formal ETL job.

 The purpose of this application is to allow users to load any predictable flat file structure into a database using config files and specs.
 It incorporates features such as logging, archiving, file expiration and execution of custom post-load SQL scripts.
 The current version is focused on loading to an on-premises PostgreSQL database, but will be enhanced to target other platforms in the future.